With dropping temperatures, pending snow, and the winter months upon us, it’s time to talk generators.

 This is nothing to mess with.
 Carbon monoxide (CO) can kill you, your family, and your pets within minutes.
 If you feel lightheaded, dizzy, or very sleepy, go outside and call emergency services.
 Opening windows or doors doesn’t adequately vent your space and won’t remove the CO from the air.
 Install CO alarms in your home for extra safety.

 Turn off your generator and let it cool completely before refueling.
 Touching a hot generator will result in some nasty burns, and introducing gas to a hot generator is likely to spark a fire.

 Unplug your appliances one-by-one, then turn off the generator.
 Let the unit cool down completely.
 If you don’t plan on using the generator for another month, drain the fuel.

 Do test runs, have plenty of gas on hand, have a plan, read the instructions, and inspect your generator regularly.
 You never want to be caught in the middle of an emergency or outage without the proper set-up and knowledge.

-As your Denver electricians, your family’s safety is our #1 priority.
+As your neighborhood electricians, your family’s safety is our #1 priority.
 We’re here to help, from choosing the right products to maintaining and repairing them.
 Give us a call today!